-The H-1B Registration period ended on March 25 and the H-1B Lottery Selection period has begun.
-Currently, we are seeing about a 30% selection rate among all filers, which suggests one of two things: (1) either the number of applicants is up for this fiscal year; or (2) USCIS is only partially into the selection process with more to come over the next few days.
+The H-1B Registration period ended on March 18th and the H-1B Lottery Selection period has begun.
+Currently, we are seeing about a 27% selection rate among all filers.
+This suggests one of two things: (1) either the number of applicants is up for this fiscal year; or (2) USCIS is only partially into the selection process with more to come over the next few days.

-Because USCIS has not issued any guidance at the moment, we are left with only speculation at the moment.
+Because USCIS has not issued any guidance, we are left with only speculation at the moment.
 However, assuming that only a few more selections are forthcoming, employers are now left with the option of – what’s next?
 What do I do for my candidate that was not selected?

 Top H-1B Alternatives

-- F-1 Re-Enrollment: Many F-1 students choose to enroll in a new F-1 program (new degree level or field) to continue their stay in the US and some, if not many, of these F-1 programs will allow students to engage in either P/T or F/T Curricular Practical Training with their current organization.
-F-1 reenrollment allows an individual to continue their employment in some capacity during their studies.
+Many F-1 students choose to enroll in a new F-1 program (new degree level or field) to continue their stay in the US.
+Some of these F-1 programs allow students to engage in either P/T or F/T Curricular Practical Training with their current organization.
+F-1 re-enrollment allows an individual to continue their employment in some capacity during their studies.

-- Employment Outside the U.S.: Is the candidate’s position one that can be completed, at least temporarily, remotely from outside the U.S.?
+Is the candidate’s position one that can be completed, at least temporarily, remotely from outside the U.S.?
 Does your organization have a facility outside the U.S. where the candidate can be placed?
-Can the employee be placed with a contractor of your organization outside of the U.S. to complete the core duties of his position?
-If any of these questions can be answered “yes”, then these should be further explored with your internal team and counsel.
+Similarly, Can the employee be placed with a contractor of your organization outside of the U.S. to complete the core duties of his position?
+If these questions can be answered “yes”, then these should be further explored with your internal team and counsel.

-- Permanent Residence: Is the candidate currently under an F-1 OPT STEM Extension or working for you under a different nonimmigrant status?
-Candidates with more than a few months of time left on their existing stay in the U.S. may have time to be properly sponsored for U.S. Lawful Permanent Residence as an alternative.
+Is the candidate currently under an F-1 OPT STEM Extension or working for you under a different nonimmigrant status?
+Candidates with more than a few months left on their stay in the U.S may have time to be properly sponsored for U.S legal permanent residence alternative.

-- Other nonimmigrant visa options: If the individual from Canada or Mexico, the TN visa may be an option.
+If the individual is from Canada or Mexico, the TN visa may be an option.
 Australia, such that the E-3 could be considered?
 Chile or Singapore, such that the H-1B1 Free Trade may be an option?
-Is the candidate from an E Treaty Country such that the candidate could consider investing in their own “consulting” business and contract their organization’s services to your organization?
-Does their resume make you say “wow” such that you might want to consider the O-1 option?
+Is the candidate from an E Treaty Country that the candidate could consider investing in their own “consulting” business and contract their organization’s services to your organization?
+Additionally, does their resume make you say “wow” such that you might want to consider the O-1 option?

-If your candidate is not selected in the FY2022 H-1B Lottery, it doesn’t necessarily have to be the end of the line for your candidate.
-If you wish to explore some potential options with your candidates that were not selected in the H-1B lottery, we offer complimentary consultations.
+To conclude, If your candidate isn’t selected in the FY2023 H-1B Lottery, it doesn’t have to be the end of the line for your candidate.
+Additionally, If you wish to explore some potential options with your candidates that were not selected in the H-1B lottery, we offer complimentary consultations.